What is obedience?

 This occurs between the ages of three and six, as well.
 This happens when self-discipline occurs.
 When a child is asked to carry out a task, they see the value in it and carry it out with pleasure.
 Dr. Montessori referred to this as “joyful obedience”.

 At this stage, a child has developed greater reasoning skills.
-They now have the capability to consider the implications of their actions and how their actions effect themselves and those around them.
+They now have the capability to consider the implications of their actions and how their actions affect themselves and those around them.

 How is obedience achieved in a Montessori home?